-This, I feel if you're thinking of if you work with professional patients, you know, what are they what, what's their issue is sitting down all day, working from home, right, my husband is locked in the attic, working at his desk all day.
-And you know, if he got up once in a while and stretched up and re rolled down.
-And so it's useful for people that are working, and sitting and stretch, you know, sitting static, but it's also useful for anyone like me, and you who's getting a bit older, to maintain that fluidity.
+Yeah, if you're thinking of, if you work with professional patients, you know, what's their issue is sitting down all day, working from home, right, my husband is locked in the attic, working at his desk all day.
+And you know, if he got up once in a while and stretched up and rolled down.
+And so it's useful for people that are working, and sitting static, but it's also useful for anyone like me and you who's getting a bit older to maintain that fluidity.

-But my point was, it's helpful I, as you said earlier on, if you say to patients, when every time you make a cup of tea or coffee, well the kettles boiling do an exercise.
+But my point was, it's helpful as you said earlier on, if you say to patients, when every time you make a cup of tea or coffee, while the kettle is boiling, do an exercise.
 And this is when you could do while the kettle is boiling.
 And that's long enough.
-Yeah, just as I think one of our previous viewers or previous speakers said, if you want to stretch the hamstrings, it's got to be a long stretch.
-So you get a stretch board and do it well cleaning your teeth.
-Yeah, so you're gonna get a good couple of minutes of stretching your hamstrings, your calves rather than the usual terms that we give them.
+Yeah, just as I think one of our previous speakers said, if you want to stretch the hamstrings, it's got to be a long stretch.
+So you get a stretch board and do it while you're cleaning your teeth.
+Yeah, so you're going to get a good couple of minutes of stretching your hamstrings or your calves rather than the usual couple of seconds that we give them.

-Yeah.
 So just the rolling down, and then the rolling up.
-And then if you wanted to do it as a cardiovascular exercise, you couldn't really roll down, you can press and then you could even jump.
-And so I've got 18 year olds in my classes who've jumped and laughed for like that for the first time in ages.
+And then if you wanted to do it as a cardiovascular exercise, you can really roll down, you can press and then you could even jump.
+And so I've got 80 year-olds in my classes who've jumped and laughed for like that for the first time in ages.
 So introducing an element of joy is also really important.
 Because let's face it, therapeutic exercise is really bloody boring.
 Sorry.
 Yeah.
 And that's why no one does it.
-So if you can think Oh, actually, what am I sending an arrow into heaven for today?
-I don't use that word in, in clinical practice.
-But you know, what I'm asking for you one of my gunning for Yeah, or, you know, just feel like lifting that energy.
-Yeah, if you're bored and fed up, and you're just feeling a bit glum, just have a few jumps.
+So if you can think oh, actually, what am I sending an arrow into heaven for today?
+I don't use that word in clinical practice.
+But, you know, what am I asking for?
+What am I gunning for?
+Yeah, or, you know, just feel like lifting that energy.
+Yeah.
+So if you're bored and fed up, and you're just feeling a bit glum, just have a few jumps.
 Thank you very much.

-We're gonna do that here.
-Whoever is on duty for making coffee and tea is gonna do these exercises.
+We're going to do that here.
+Whoever is on duty for making coffee and tea is going to have to do these exercises.